JordanInsights/Go-Academy/day-3/Channels.md

     - One runner can't apss the baton at one moment and then later have the other runner receive the baton
     - the baton is passed/receieved by the runners AT THE SAME TIME
 - The value is passed/received synchronously; at the same time.

+## Directional Channels
+You can specify a direction for a channel.